Francis-oa7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 8 script adds 128 to a variable
 The 9 script divides POWER by DIVIDE var
 The 10 script computes BREATH exponent LOVE
+The 11 script changes base two integer to base 10